+Figure 13.
+Performance of the LGS WFS relay at an object distance of 115 km (about 39 zenith angle).
+Top right: full-field spot diagram over the entire 120 arcsecond patrol field.
+Bottom left: RMS wavefront error as a function of field position.
+Bottom right: distortion map over field.

 To determine whether this amount of laser guide star wavefront aberration is acceptable requires further analysis.
 As seen in Figure 13, the spot size of the laser guide stars produced by the OAP/bi-convex relay is roughly 300 milli-arcseconds at the edges of the 120 arcsecond diameter field.
 According to KAON 551, WFS sub-system conceptual study report, this compares to other factors as follows: diameter of point source laser at Na layer, 1.08 arcseconds; seeing, 470 milli arcseconds; elongation, 850 milli-arcseconds; diffraction limit of subaperture, 660 milli-arcseconds.
 The relay static aberration contribution to spot size is smaller than all of these, and is much smaller than the combined 1.47 arcsecond expected laser guide star size.
 The error budget shown in KAON 551, Table 2, allows a 250 milliarcsecond spot size ”due to aberrations in AO thru to WFS”.
 It’s not clear whether this includes contributions from the WFS optics.
 This requirement needs clarification..

 Another concern is the effect of the wavefront error on the dynamic range of the Shack-Hartmann wavefront sensors.
 The static aberration will cause movement of the Hartmann spots from the centers of the subapertures.
 If the static aberrations cause the Hartmann spots to move a significant fraction of a subaperture, that subaperture will be compromised in its dynamic range.
 To evaluate the extent of this problem, the position of the Hartmann spots in the subaperture, due to static aberrations, were evaluated in three ways: through Zemax modeling of the LGS WFS, a simplified analytic approach, and through computer modeling of the Hartmann sensor.